latterArrays/theSpindex/README.md

          ```bash
          firebase deploy --only functions
          ```

+*Note: If you, like me, inevitably leak an API key or two, make sure to reset them with their respective services, and then use a handy tool like [bfg](https://rtyley.github.io/bfg-repo-cleaner/) to clean up files or keys from your git history.*

 ### Running the App
 1. Run the app on an emulator or connected device: